 To support the goal of job retention, wage gains, and career progression for participants who obtain unsubsidized employment, follow-up services are provided for at least 12 months as appropriate.
-Following the first date of employment, outreach to the participant will be conducted on a quarterly basis.
-Contact can include counseling about the workplace, identification of challenges, or additional services toward job retention and/or advancement.

 Documentation describing the follow-up services and including the ending of follow-up services will be maintained in the MWE case file for each participant.